beliveau-lab/OligoMiner/README.md

 Installing OligoMiner dependencies
 ----------------------------------

 First, you will need to download all dependencies, which include [Python](https://www.python.org) (developed on Python 2.7), [NumPy](http://www.numpy.org/) (version 1.8.2+), [SciPy](https://www.scipy.org/), and [BioPython](http://biopython.org/).
-We recommend doing this inside of a [Anaconda](https://www.continuum.io/downloads) environment (see step 1 below).
+We recommend doing this inside of a [Anaconda](https://www.continuum.io/downloads) or [Miniconda](https://conda.io/miniconda.html) environment (see step 1 below).

 You will also need a stand-alone sequence alignment tool such as [Bowtie2](http://bowtie-bio.sourceforge.net/bowtie2/index.shtml).

 If you would like to use the optional script to evaluate of your probes to adopt secondary structures, you will need [NUPACK](http://nupack.org).

 If you want to use our machine learning algorithm to screen probes, you will also need the [scikit-learn](http://scikit-learn.org/stable/install.html) (version 0.17+) package.
-If you want to screen probes for the presence of high-abundance k-mers, you should download [Jellyfish](http://www.genome.umd.edu/jellyfish.html).
+If you want to screen probes for the presence of high-abundance k-mers, you will need [Jellyfish](http://www.genome.umd.edu/jellyfish.html).

 ### Installing Python and other required dependencies